 Airdrop - best for transferring no more than 50 photos

 I opt for AirDrop mainly for its conveniences.
 The innate wireless photo transfer feature between iOS devices - AirdDrop offers the most straightforward and fast experience when several friends are waiting for me to share pictures for posting on Facebook or Instagram.
-Those photos will be directly saved in Photos Camera Roll.
+Those photos and videos will be directly saved in Photos Camera Roll.

 1. To transfer over 50 photos, AirDrop will keep you waiting